A Salad That’s Hearty and Full Of Flavor!

 Instead of boiling water twice, blanch the string beans first, remove with tongs, then return the water to a boil for the potatoes.
 You can use the boiling water a second time, but you’ll want to cook the string beans first.

-For more green bean recipes, try our 10 minute blistered haricots verts, this easy Thai curry with scallops and string beans, sautéed French beans with walnut vinaigrette, or this hearty salad with roast chicken.
+For more green bean recipes, try my garlicky blistered haricots verts, this easy Thai curry with pan-seared scallops and string beans, or this hearty salad with roast chicken.
 All so good!

 Equipment